InterContinental Hotels' Americas growth picks up

 This was up from 6.6 percent a year ago, and outperformed broader industry growth of 7.9 percent.

-InterContinental Hotels' shares rose as much as 2.9 percent on Monday, making the stock one of the best performers on Britain's benchmark FTSE 100 index .FTSE.
+InterContinental Hotels' shares rose as much as 2.9 percent Monday, making the stock one of the best performers on the benchmark FTSE 100 index .FTSE.
 The stock slipped back to trade up 0.9 percent during the mid-morning session, outperforming a 0.3 percent rise in the FTSE.

 "The strong third quarter performance underscores our confidence in our full year forecasts and we see scope for modest upgrades if trading continues its recent momentum," Numis Securities said in a research note, keeping a "buy" rating on InterContinental Hotels' shares.